ben-wangz/blog/docs/src/intro/achievements/README.md

 The metadata retrieval engine is powered by ElasticSearch, delivering millisecond-latency query performance.
 For metadata collection and persistence, we employ a hybrid streaming-batch architecture built on Kafka and Flink, featuring elastic horizontal scaling capabilities that linearly enhance data processing throughput.
 This architecture ensures both real-time responsiveness and high availability throughout the metadata lifecycle.

 Beyond standard capabilities, metadata collection tasks support highly extensible custom extraction logic.
 Users can embed proprietary code to perform deep content analysis and precise metadata extraction from diverse file formats.
 This customization framework delivers significant advantages for specialized data types: for FITS astronomical data, it enables efficient parsing of header metadata describing file characteristics; for columnar storage formats like Parquet, it facilitates accurate schema extraction—substantially improving the system's adaptability and flexibility across varied data processing scenarios.

+* what we have done in production
+    + open source version: ...
+(TODO)
+    + has collected nearly all metadata from CSST, FAST, LHAASO, and other astronomical projects

 #### Distributed Database Middleware